Ise Kokubun-ji

-The Ise Kokubun-ji (伊勢国分寺) was a Buddhist temple in located in the Kokubunchō neighborhood of the city of Suzuka, Mie Prefecture in the Kansai region of Japan.
+The Ise Kokubun-ji (伊勢国分寺) was a Buddhist temple located in the Kokubunchō neighborhood of the city of Suzuka, Mie Prefecture in the Kansai region of Japan.
 It was the provincial temple ("kokubunji") of former Ise Province.
 Its location is now an archaeological site, which has been preserved as a National Historic Site since 1922.

 Overview

 The Shoku Nihongi records that in 741 AD, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.

 The Ise Kokubun-ji is located on a fluvial terrace on the north bank of the Suzuka River in northern Mie Prefecture at an elevation of 43 meters.
 The site is located near the route of the Tōkaidō highway connecting the capital with the eastern provinces of Japan, and near the Ise Kokufu, the provincial capital of Ise Province, the Suzuka Barrier, and there are abundant sites from the Yayoi period and Kofun period in the near vicinity.

 The history of this temple is very uncertain.
 It is believed to have been built in 741 AD, soon after the order to build the kokubunji temples in each province was issued.
 The area had been dominated by the Oshika clan since the Kofun period and there are many ancient burial mounds in the vicinity.
 In 809 AD, it was recorded that the priest of the Shima Kokubun-ji was ordered to be transferred to the Ise Kokubun-ji.
 The temple reappears in the Engishiki records in 927 AD, but it then disappears from the historical record.
 In 1186, Minamoto no Yoritomo ordered that the shugo in each province on the Tōkaidō repair the kokubunji in their respective territories, but no mention is made in the order of the Ise Kokubun-ji.
 According to one account, the ruins of the South Gate were still standing until the Sengoku period.
 Edo Period maps, such as the "Map of Famous Places of the Tokaido" from the Kansei era (1789-1801) give the place name of "kokubunji", but make no mention that a temple existed, and a traveller's account from the Horeki era (1751-1764) mentions that roof tiles could be found scattered in the area.

-Although the site was proclaimed a National Historic Site in 1921, the first archaeological excavation did not take place until 1988, and during the interim traces of an earthen rampart on the west and south edges of the site were destroyed despite their "protected" status.
+Although the site was proclaimed a National Historic Site in 1921, the first archaeological excavation did not take place until 1988, and during the interim, traces of an earthen rampart on the west and south edges of the site were destroyed despite their "protected" status.
 From 1988 to 2009, 35 excavations have been conducted.